johnalison/WorkingPhilosophy/BookNotes/LosingOurselves.md

 - The book argues explicitly for a position that many think flies in the face of common sense "That we are not selves", nor do we have selves.
 I will not argue that we do not exist.
 (That would be madness) But I will argue that we exist not as selves, but as persons.

-- too often what masquerades as common sense is in fact nonsense.
+- Too often what masquerades as common sense is in fact nonsense.
 Any philosophical program that takes our commonsense intuitions for granted, and then takes as its task to defend them by elucidating them, or making them more precise, may simply ramify confusion instead of generating clarity.

 - Many people take themselves to be selves and not persons in the relevant sense and that are wrong to do so.